 Update Laptops and Computers Being Used Off Campus

-As you get ready to return to campus, make sure your computer is up-to-date with any waiting software installs.
+As you get ready to return with a device to campus, make sure your computer is up-to-date with any waiting software installs.
 Performing these updates prior to returning will help you be ready for your first day of productivity on campus.
 To perform software updates, you will need to:

 - Connect to the university Virtual Private Network (VPN).